Introducing the programme

 Running from 2023-26 and involving HRP researchers is a major collaborative study Housing Model Evaluation (HOME) which asks: What are the health impacts of housing-led systems that provide housing plus intensive forms of support for people with histories of chronic/repeat homelessness?

-Nearing completion is the HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless.
+Completed and shortly to publish is the HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless.
 Dr Crane also led the groundbreaking longitudinal study of single homeless people who have been resettled (Rebuilding Lives) and was co-investigator on a completed study assessing the services for older people who are homeless and have memory problems.

 Our webinar series